-Beyond entertainment, there’s an excitement to open mic nights you can’t find anywhere else: the feeling like you’re watching the next big thing.
-Being able to see that spark in someone’s earliest performance and know in ten years time you’ll be able to say you saw Them, There, Then.
+Beyond entertainment, there’s an excitement to open mic nights you can’t find anywhere else: the feeling of watching the next big thing.
+Being able to see a spark in someone’s earliest performance and know in ten years time you’ll be able to say you saw Them, There, Then.

-The hope you'll catch someone special helps you endure the otherwise bland performances from the also-rans.
-Then there are the characters; People you know are going to be different from the rest of the bill as soon as they start their performance.
-Most of the time this isn’t indicative of their quality; there are plenty of crass erotic poets, Steve Hardey-Esque relationship gurus, “Spoken word interlude” rappers and sci-fi novelists desperate to cram fifteen pages of text into their allotted stage time.
-These open-micers can sink a poetry promoters heart as soon as they walk into the venue, and will often be as remembered, if not more-so than the best writers that night.
+In between first timers and poets working on new material, there are the characters; People you know are going to be different from the rest of the bill as soon as they start their performance.
+Most of the time this isn’t indicative of their quality; there are plenty of crass erotic poets, Steve Harvey-esque relationship gurus, “Spoken word interlude” rappers and sci-fi novelists desperate to cram fifteen pages of text into their allotted stage time.
+These open micers will often be as remembered, if not more-so than the best writers that night.

 Usually a character is someone who goes from impression, to parody.
 An audible reaction from the audience doesn’t determine the quality of a poem, and this silence allows the writer to interpret their performance on their own terms, boiling down to how well they feel afterwards.
 If they’re self aware, they’ll analyse themselves and hopefully grow, but if they mistake that adrenaline rush from being on stage for being good, they’ll double down their investment on influences and move into a voice that sounds more and more like the writer they think they are, and less like the person they are, and the reality they live in, where clubs echo nineties music videos and romance sounds like a Galaxy chocolate ad.